ryanlalchand/.dotfiles/README.md

 # loads my script as a launch agent to schedule
 launchctl load ~/Library/LaunchAgents/local.restart.plist

+# check to see if it loaded
+launchctl list | grep brew.dump
 ```

 4. Install Homebrew, followed by the software listed in the Brewfile.